GabeStah/gremlin-chaos-monkey/src/notes/index.md

     > Scraping will be very slow because `CONCURRENT_REQUESTS` and `CONCURRENT_ITEMS` are set to `1`, to maintain the same output order as input order.

 3. Paste exported `Titles` into Google Sheet column.

+## Notes/Admonitions

+Throughout the Markdown text I've frequently used note/admonition syntax to highlight particular points or snippets.
+For Jekyll I'm using the Premonition Ruby gem located in `gems/premonition`, which uses a quote (`>`) syntax as seen in the [documentation here](https://github.com/amedia/premonition#usage).

+The purpose of these is similar to the [Admonition](https://squidfunk.github.io/mkdocs-material/extensions/admonition/) extension of MkDocs.
+Obviously the final Markdown parser and formatting of these callouts is up to you, but if possible I think the final product will look better if these blurbs can be highlighted in some way.

 {% include nav-internal.md %}